TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 1. Set the `CALIBRATION_MODE` constant to `true` in the sketch and upload it to the ESP32 Node.
 2. After the ESP32 Node starts up, the LCD will display a message asking you to confirm that you want to start calibration.
 Press '1' on the keypad to confirm and start calibration.
-3. Manually position the turntable at the head-end position for track 1.
+3. Manually position the turntable at the head-end position for track 1 using the '4' (CCW) and '6' (CW) keys.
+Single key press moves the stepper by X steps.
+A held down key press moves the stepper continuously until key is depressed.
 4. Enter '1' on the keypad, followed by '*'.
 The LCD will display a message confirming that the position has been stored.
 5. Repeat steps 3 and 4 for each track number and end.
 For the tail-end positions, enter the track number followed by '#'.
 6. After all positions have been stored, set the `CALIBRATION_MODE` constant to `false` in the sketch and upload it again to the ESP32 Node.